droonga/droonga.org/reference/1.1.0/commands/system/status/index.md

     {
       "nodes" : {
         "<Identifier of the node 1>" : {
-          "live" : <Vital status of the node>
+          "status" : "<Vital status of the node>"
         },
         "<Identifier of the node 2>" : { ... },
         ...